morhi/statamic-inertia/addons/morhi/statamic-inertia/INERTIA.md

 # Inertia.js Integration

-This project uses [Inertia.js](https://inertiajs.com/) to bridge Statamic's PHP backend with a Vue 3 + TypeScript frontend, including full SSR support.
+This addon bridges Statamic's PHP backend with a Vue 3 + TypeScript frontend, including full SSR support.
 Statamic serves as the data layer; Vue handles all rendering.

+For installation instructions, see [README.md](README.md).
+This document covers the architecture in detail.

 ---